viniciusgerevini/godot-clyde-dialogue/USAGE.md

 # Clyde Interpreter Usage

-For more information about Clyde Language
+For details about Clyde and how to write dialogues, check [Clyde/LANGUAGE.md](https://github.com/viniciusgerevini/clyde/blob/master/LANGUAGE.md)

 ## Interpreter's interface

 This plugin exposes the interpreter as `ClydeDialogue`.

-This is the `ClydeDialogue`'s interface:
+This is `ClydeDialogue`'s interface:

 ```gdscript
 extends Node